 The town of Bella Coola BC is a little slice of heaven when the sun shines.
 I couldn’t get over the shades of blue in the ocean.
 You need at least a day to explore the area.

-What to do in Bella Coola?
+What is there to do in Bella Coola?

 Unfortunately it’s not the easiest place to get to.
 You either have to drive 450 km along Highway 20 from Williams Lake (and that takes about 7.5 hours) or take the ferry from Port Hardy on Vancouver Island – and that will take you nearly 24 hours.